iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 #### Browsers

-!!! danger "TODO"
-    Document browsers here.
+{# todo: Document browsers here. #}

 ### Plugin support

 The range of available visualizations is infinite, and it would be impossible to accommodate any possible use case in one software package.
 Users might want to create their own visualizations for their very specific needs.
-These thoughts call for a plugin approach [TODO], where a visualization toolkit can be extended using predefined hooks via third-party plugins.
+These thoughts call for a plugin approach {# todo: link for that #}, where a visualization toolkit can be extended using predefined hooks via third-party plugins.

-!!! danger "TODO"
-    Show that none of these tools supports plugins.
-Or do they?
+{# todo: Show that none of these tools supports plugins.
+Or do they? #}

 !!! info "Criterion 2"
     Visualization tool must be extendable via plugins implementing various data types and visualization types.

-!!! danger "TODO"
-    Write in these criteria as LD to reuse them.
+{# todo: Write in these criteria as LD to reuse them. #}

 ### Self-hostedness

-In software compilers industry, a self-hosted compiler is a compiler which is capable of compiling itself from source code [TODO].
+In software compilers industry, a self-hosted compiler is a compiler which is capable of compiling itself from source code {# todo: source #}.
 Can a visualization of Linked Data be self-hosted — in other words, can it be described *as Linked Data*?

-Applying the 5-star model of Linked Data [TODO: https://www.w3.org/2011/gld/wiki/5\_Star\_Linked\_Data] to visualizations themselves seems to promise a few valuable benefits:
+Applying the 5-star model of Linked Data {# todo: https://www.w3.org/2011/gld/wiki/5\_Star\_Linked\_Data]  #} to visualizations themselves seems to promise a few valuable benefits:

 * *Visualization is available on the Web* which enables anyone to retrieve and enjoy applying to to the data,
 * *Visualization is available as machine-readable structured data* and can be not only reused but easily customized,